neurodebian/neurodebian/sphinx/faq.rst

   it is more efficient to spend time packaging for Debian.
 After the appearance of new packages in Debian, Ubuntu typically synchronizes them quickly and they become available in the *Ubuntu universe* -- a repository of Debian packages rebuilt for a particular Ubuntu release.
+We are not doing rebuilding all already available in NeuroDebian packages for new Ubuntu releases.
+So you might find some packages present at NeuroDebian for older Ubuntu releases being absent from newer releases until the point when a new Debian version of the package comes out and gets built for all releases.

 How to create a mirror of the repository?